HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 - circle
 - triangle

-Then we set thresholds for each:
+Then we set thresholds for each (as below).
+Note that you may not have exactly the same threshold values as we use here!
+There are many different values that can give good results, as long as they fall in the gaps between the peaks in the image histogram.

 ```python
 rectangle = (image > 53) & (image < 110)
 viewer.add_labels(rectangle)